joabnd7/Share-from-Py2-to-Py3-/README.md

  (you should get shit)

  get 'ch7'
- (you should get your pandas data frame in a somehwat garbled text CSV format but that's ok)
+ (you should get your pandas data frame in a somewhat garbled text CSV format but that's ok- we dela with it later in the reader)

  your Python3 code can get this....don't believe me .... try it :)